 As with brushing, flossing is ideally performed after every meal, however if that is not possible be sure to do it at least once a day.

 To start flossing, cut a two-foot long piece of dental floss and wrap one end around the middle finger of your right hand and the other end around the middle finger of your left hand.
 Then use your index finger and thumb to gently glide the floss back and forth between your teeth.
 Do this between all of your teeth and you’re finished.

 Electric vs. Manual Brushes

 Multiple studies have been performed comparing the effectiveness of manual and electric toothbrushes.
-All of these studies have formed a single conclusion of the electric toothbrush’s obvious success over its manual counterpart.
+All of these studies have come to the conclusion that the electric toothbrush is more successful over its manual counterpart.

 In general, plaque is better controlled with the use of an electric toothbrush thanks to the movement and vibration of the brush head itself.
 This doesn’t mean that you can’t do a good job with a manual brush, just that an electric brush has obvious advantages.

-The cause of bad breath can usually be found in the mouth and your Dentist can help confirm what exactly is causing the offensive scent.
-The most typical causes of bad breath include: bacteria growth on the tongue, food stuck between the teeth, tobacco or alcohol use, cavities, gum disease, and areas of the mouth that are healing from a procedure or injury.
+The cause of bad breath can usually be found in the mouth and your dentist can help confirm what exactly is causing the offensive scent.
+The most typical causes of bad breath include:

 Of course, not all bad breath is caused by mouth problems.
 Bad breath can also be caused by stomach problems, a sore throat, tonsillitis, your diet, or an infection in your air passages.
 Regular dental checkups can help determine the cause of bad breath and prevent its return in the future.